joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/28/movies/indiana-jones-and-the-dial-of-destiny-review.html?searchResultPosition=1

 **Biden Has Begun Using a CPAP Machine for Sleep Apnea**\
-`Sleep apnea causes frequent pauses in breathing while a person is asleep.
+`Sleep apnea is a common disorder in which one’s breathing is interrupted as one sleeps.
 The president has had the condition for more than a decade.`\
 https://nytimes.com/2023/06/28/us/politics/biden-cpap-sleep-apnea.html?searchResultPosition=2

 **Cuttlefish Are Constantly Reinventing Themselves**\